benmardana/sudharmas-kitchen/src/pages/recipe/2020-06-21-fried-eggplant-pickle-batu-moju.md

 3. While eggplant is being drained, slowly heat up a wok of oil until hot enough for deep frying.
 Use a wooden spoon to test temperature of the oil (there should be bubbles).
 Do not let oil over heat or smoke - this will burn the eggplant.
 4. Once oil is at temperature, fry eggplant in batches (2-4 batches), until golden brown and each piece is beginning to crinkle.
 Remove each batch into a bowl with paper towel to absorb excess oil.
 5. In the same oil, fry green chillies, and dried anchovy (if using) for 2-5 minutes.
 Remove from oil and rest in a bowl with paper towel.
 Then add onion, and fry until brown and crispy, and place in same bowl.
 6. To prepare the pickling sauce, add all pickling ingredients into a large bowl.
-Combine until sugar and salt is fully combined and taste.
+Combine until sugar and salt is fully dissolved and taste.
 Pickling sauce should balance salt, sweet and sour - so adjust ingredients as required.
 7. Add all ingredients from the fry up into the bowl of pickling sauce, and gently combine.
 Rest for 30 mins - 1 hour for the pickle flavours to absorb.

 Serve with rice and curry of your choice.
 Enjoy!